arenevier/simplebox/readme.txt

 content in a modal box.
 It can work with images, but also with videos, forms, etc.

-It uses prototype (minimal version: 1.7), and **does not need** script.aculo.us.

-When modal box is shown, it's automatically centered vertically.
-You can use css top and bottom margins if you want to modify this position.
-If you want to center the box horizontally, you need to manage that yourself with css.

-You can personalize background opacity and methods used to close simplebox with argument options.
-SimpleBox fires custom events when simplebox is shown or
+You can personalize methods used to close simplebox with argument options.
+SimpleBox fires custom events when simplebox is shown or hidden:
-hidden: _simplebox:shown_ and _simplebox:hidden_ respectively.
+_simplebox:shown_ and _simplebox:hidden_ respectively.

 [1]: http://planetozh.com/projects/lightbox-clones/